KumoCorp/kumomta/docs/changelog/main.md

   the stack trace of the triggering issue.
 This information is available in `log_record.response.command`.
 * Add explicit `close` method to AMQP client object
+* Added UUID functions in a new [kumo.uuid](../reference/kumo.uuid/index.md) module.

 ## Fixes
 * Using `expiration` in a DKIM signer would unconditionally raise an error and